 in 1996 the volunteer staff received state funding to hire a full-time executive director.
 They were also provided office space in the Office of Mental Health inside the old Harrisburg State Hospital.
 The mental health consumer movement in Pennsylvania grew stronger and expanded as the national movement continued.

 PMHCA purchased the building on Derry Street in Harrisburg, and called it home for many years.
-Due to the I83 expansion, PMHCA will be moving in 2022.
+Due to the I83 expansion, PMHCA moved to 2551 Walnut St. in 2022.

 PMHCA advocates for the continuation and improvement of mental health services in Pennsylvania by participating in both systems advocacy and grassroots advocacy.

 System advocacy focuses on policy and law reform activities, contact with local officials, media releases, publications, and community trainings.
 Through systems advocacy, we seek to make changes in legislation and government policy as well as in policy and practices of service providers in order to guarantee fail treatment and social justice for people in recovery at the local, state, and national level.
 This can also include strategies like collective advocacy, community development and education, resource development, and lobbying.